ADITYAVOFFICIAL/Fortuna/README.md

    - Establish a dynamic gift pool by depositing your desired total value of digital assets.

 2. Purpose & Link Creation:
-   - Personalize the red envelope by specifying its purpose and generating a unique, shareable link.
+   - Personalize the GiftBox by specifying its purpose and generating a unique, shareable link.

 3. Link Distribution:
    - Conveniently share the link with your intended recipients.